andrewbadge/DNSRoaming/Deployment/RuleSetURL.md

 # What is RuleSetURL?

-RuleSetURL is a paramter when running the installer (MSI) to specify a set of DNS rules to download and auto-update.
+From v1.1.0.1 and onwards; RuleSetURL is a paramter when running the installer (MSI) to specify a set of DNS rules to download and auto-update.

 ## How to use the RuleSetURL